FabricMC/fabric-docs/develop/blocks/blockstates.md

 @[code](@/reference/latest/src/main/generated/assets/example-mod/blockstates/prismarine_lamp.json)

 ::: tip
-Don't forget to add an [Item Model Description](../items/first-item#creating-the-item-model-description) for the block so that it will show in the inventory!
+Don't forget to add an [Client Item](../items/first-item#creating-the-client-item) for the block so that it will show in the inventory!
 :::

 Since the example block is a lamp, we also need to make it emit light when the `activated` property is true.
 This can be done through the block settings passed to the constructor when registering the block.